malcolmkiano/swahili/README.md

 ### Installation

 Swahili is built on Node.
-To get started, install swahili in your global scope (it doesn't really make sense to add it to a project just yet 🙂).
+To get started, you can install Swahili, or follow the instructions to run without installing.

 ```
 npm install -g swahili-lang